eleda77/eleda77.github.io/docs/vocab_list.md

 **shabrack** - a cavalry saddlecloth used in European armies

+**sidereal** - of or with respect to the distant stars (i.e. the constellations or fixed stars, not the sun or planets)

 **skuther** - a sharp short gale, a passing shower

 **skyclad** - naked (used especially in connection with modern pagan ritual)